PBfordev/wxOpenCVCameras/README.md

 then uses a fixed-frequency `wxTimer` to update the camera display with images stored in the container.

+The GUI has a crude control of the camera (thread) by using `wxMessageQueue` to pass the commands (such as setting the thread sleep time or getting/setting one of `cv::VideoCaptureProperties`).

 GUI
 ---------
-Output from all cameras is displayed in a single frame as thumbnails (`CameraPanel`s in a `wxWrapSizer`), left doubleclicking a thumbnail opens a new frame (`OneCameraFrame`) showing the camera output in the full resolution.

 A camera can be added either as an integer (e.g., `0` for a default webcam) or as an URL.
 There is a couple of preset camera URLs offered via a menu, but these are not guaranteed to stay online and are mostly time-limited.
+When a camera is added, settings from menu "Defaults for New Cameras" are used.

+Output from all cameras is displayed in a single frame as thumbnails (`CameraPanel`s in a `wxWrapSizer`).
+Left doubleclicking a thumbnail opens a new frame (`OneCameraFrame`) showing the camera output in the full resolution.
+Right clicking a thumbnail shows a popup menu allowing crude communication with the camera (thread).

 In the debug build, various diagnostic messages are output with `wxLogTrace(TRACE_WXOPENCVCAMERAS, ...)`.